sanjanagoli/tse/querier/DESIGN.md

 	- would take in words from query and loop through each word to incorporate 'and' 'or' operator logic
 	- when the next word is 'or' or if it is the last word in the query --> evaluate the individual and-sequence
 4. *evaluate_and_sequence* would find the intersection of the counters based on if the word exists in the index using *counters_intersection* and prefer the minimum count between the two counters
-	- *counters_intersection* iterates through one counter and checks if the other counter contains the key or not; replace minimum count with each
+	-  *counters_intersection* iterates through one `counter` and checks if the other `counter` contains the key or not; replace minimum *count* with each
 	- *counters_intersection* takes in *counters_group* so that it has a group of two counters to deal with
 5. Program updates the total scores of all the documents after the sequence is evaluated, using *update_document_scores*
+6. Sort the matches after the document scores are collected

 ## Dataflow through modules